justxdv/ecommmerce_fullstack/README.md

  ## Running the Application

-Open a terminal in Visual Studio Code and change the directory to api:
+- Open a terminal in Visual Studio Code and change the directory to api:

-Copy code
 cd api
 Run the Strapi backend server:

-Copy code
 npm run develop
 This will start the Strapi server at http://localhost:1337.

-Open a new terminal in Visual Studio Code and change the directory to client:
+- Open a new terminal in Visual Studio Code and change the directory to client:

-Copy code
 cd client
 Run the React.js frontend:

-Copy code
 npm start
 This will start the React app at http://localhost:3000.

-Now, you can access the full-stack e-commerce application in your browser at http://localhost:3000.
+### Now, you can access the full-stack e-commerce application in your browser at http://localhost:3000.